fossegutten/FuzzyDisplayTools/README.md

 ## Features:
 ### FuzzyViewportScaler - Singleton:
-* Automatically resizes the main viewport, calculated from window size.
+* Automatically resizes the main viewport, calculated from base window size in ProjectSettings.
     * Support for stretch, keep aspect and integer scaling.
     * Pixel perfect mode is also possible, for the purist!